 Accessory dwelling units are another tool that can make homeownership more affordable by bringing in additional rental income.
-Montgomery County recently revised its ADU policy, while Prince George's Comprehensive Housing Strategy recommends the adoption of ADUs within the county's zoning code.
+Montgomery County recently revised its ADU policy, while Prince George's Housing Opportunity for All recommends the adoption of ADUs within the county's zoning code.
 The PLCC supports both efforts and Coalition partners like Habitat for Humanity and the Coalition for Smarter Growth are working with residents and county staff to support thoughtful, tailored implementation.